-For assignment of obligations, as aforesaid, the assignor shall obtain consent from the other party, and no reaction of the other party is deemed dissent.
-In a case where the third party joins the assignor to perform the obligations, the assignor or the third party should notify the other party and unless the other party explicitly rejects, it is deemed that such join is recognised by the other party.
+For the assignment of obligations, the assignor shall obtain consent from the other party, and no reaction of the other party is deemed dissent.
+In a case where the third party joins the assignor to perform the obligations, the assignor or the third party should notify the other party and, unless the other party explicitly rejects the request, it is deemed that such a joining is recognised by the other party.

-For assignment of rights, on the other, the consent of the other party to the contract is not required, but in the following circumstances, all or parts of the rights cannot be assigned:
+For the assignment of rights, on the other hand, the consent of the other party to the contract is not required.
+However, in the following circumstances, all or parts of the rights may not be assigned:

-- such rights may not be assigned in light of the nature thereof; - · such rights may not be assigned according to the agreement between the contract parties; or - such rights may not be assigned according to the provisions of the laws.
+- 1. in light of the nature thereof; - 2. according to the agreement between the contract parties; and - 3. according to the provisions of the laws.